-To add more governance and transparency in the working of the company, the concept of associate company has been introduced.
-It will provide a more rational and objective framework of associate relationship between the companies.
+To add more governance and transparency in the working of the company, the concept of the associate company has been introduced.
+It will provide a more rational and objective framework of the associated relationship between the companies.

 As per explanation (a) to section 186, “investment company” means a company whose principal business is the acquisition of shares, debentures or other securities.

-However, proviso to section 465(1) provides that the provisions of Part IX A of the Companies Act, 1956 shall be applicable mutatis mutandis to a Producer Company in a manner as if the Companies Act, 1956 has not been repealed until a special Act is enacted for Producer Companies.
+However, the proviso to section 465(1) provides that the provisions of Part IX-A of the Companies Act, 1956 shall be applicable mutatis mutandis to a Producer Company in a manner as if the Companies Act, 1956 has not been repealed until a special Act is enacted for Producer Companies.

 In view of the above provision, Producer Companies are still governed by the Companies Act, 1956.
 Companies (Amendment) Act, 2002 had added a new Part IXA to the main Companies Act, 1956 consisting of 46 new Sections from 581A to 581ZT.